Compliance

 1. Compliance Guidebook

 We established our Code of Business Conduct in 2004 and revised it to the Group Code of Conduct in 2019.
 The Group Code of Conduct has been distributed to Group executives and employees as a booklet.
-However, in light of the rapid increase in the number of overseas Group companies and the significant changes in the corporate environment, we believe it important to disseminate our approach to compliance throughout the Group in an easier-to-understand format, and thus created the Compliance Guidebook in 2021.
-This Guidebook includes the definition of compliance for the Group, an explanation of each item of the Group Code of Conduct, and the relationship between each item and the SDGs, and is available in multiple languages for the entire Group.
+However, in light of the rapid increase in the number of Group companies outside of Japan and the significant changes in the corporate environment, we believe it important to disseminate our approach to compliance throughout the Group in an easier-to-understand format, and thus created the Compliance Guidebook in 2021.
+This Guidebook includes the definition of compliance for the Group, an explanation of each item of the Group Code of Conduct, and the relationship between each item and the SDGs, and it is available in multiple languages for the entire Group.
 Q&A pages are also provided for more important information to ensure a deeper understanding of the contents.
 This Guidebook is intended for use by all officers and employees in their day-to-day activities while maintaining a common set of values regarding compliance throughout the Group.

 The Group Code of Conduct is reviewed and approved by the Board of Directors after careful examination of its contents in line with contemporary developments, and this Guidebook is also revised in detail to reflect the latest societal circumstances.